scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 ```

 [^1]: Actually, Flit produces a backward-compatible `setup.py` by default when
-      making an sdist - it's only "missing" from the GitHub repository.
+      making an SDist - it's only "missing" from the GitHub repository.

 [Flit]:  https://flit.readthedocs.io
 [Poetry]: https://python-poetry.org